May 25, 2023

-To maximize its advantages, expand your network by adding mutual connections, maintain your profile by ensuring all the information is updated and relevant, and showcase your services or products.
+To maximize its advantages, before asking for a referral on LinkedIn, expand your network by adding mutual connections, maintain your profile by ensuring all the information is updated and relevant, and showcase your services or products.

 Don’t forget to introduce yourself to people you want to connect with and add your current clients to your network.
 Then, start publishing your updates and making interactions on their posts to increase awareness of your services.

 8. Participate in a Referral Networking Group

 Joining networking groups can provide various advantages, especially if you’re a freelancer.
 Besides getting new insights or improving your skills, you can establish yourself in a network when looking for referrals.